TjerkZ/S3-Dreamcatcher/Learing outcomes/6 Requirements and Design.md

 ## Individual project
 ![C3 model](https://github.com/TjerkZ/S3-Dreamcatcher/blob/9206bc2a88d0cbde1c16a488093df0c97034036a/assets/C3.png)

-For my indiviual project i made a not very complex architecture sinse my application was not that complex so using microservices was overkill.
+For my individual project, I made a not very complex architecture since my application was not that complex so using microservices was overkill.
+Instead, I chose to make a react site and an API.
+What I did do is run everything in containers.
+This way it's easier to deploy/run the application.

-What i did do is run everythin in containers.
-This way its easyer to deploy/run the application.
+For my project, I used an external login from Auth0.
+The main reason to use an external login is that it is probably more secure than something I could make.
+It also has nice features like login with Google, Facebook, Github, etc...